wfurney13/FreeDirCLI/README.md

 `.\fd.exe 'C:\Program Files (x86)\'`

 This will get the names of the subdirectories at that path, add up their file sizes, and return the name and sum.
 When no file path is provided as an argument, this tool will scan all of your drives, sum up the file sizes of each directory, and return the results.

--- Call the executable without a file path argument

-`.\fd.exe`

 <h2>Available Switches</h2>